-The child's attorney should represent the child's expressed preferences and follow the child's direction throughout the course of litigation.
-The attorney shall not substitute the parents'1 wishes for the position of the child.
+The child's attorney should represent the child's expressed preferences and follow the child's direction throughout the course of litigation, subject to the requirements of R. Regulating Fla.
+Bar 4-1.14.
+The attorney shall not substitute the parents' wishes for the position of the child.
 In addition, the attorney has a responsibility to counsel the child and advise the child as to potential outcomes of various courses of action.

 See R. Regulating Fla.
-Bar 4-1.3 (Diligence) Cmt.
-1. "Failing to represent one's client zealously, failing to communicate effectively with one's client, and failing to provide competent representation are all serious deficiencies, even when there is no evidence of intentional misrepresentation or fraud."
+Bar 4-1.3, Comment 1.
+"Failing to represent one's client zealously, failing to communicate effectively with one's client, and failing to provide competent representation are all serious deficiencies, even when there is no evidence of intentional misrepresentation or fraud."
 Fla.
 Bar v.
 Roberts, 689 So.
 2d 1049, 1051 (Fla.
-1997).
-See also Fla.
+1997); See also Fla.
 Bar v.
 Cimbler, 840 So.
 2d 955, 960 (Fla.
 2002).
-If a child's ability to make adequately considered decisions in connection with the representation is impaired, an attorney should follow rule 4-1.14 of the Rules Regulating the Florida Bar.
+If a child's ability to make adequately considered decisions in connection with the representation is impaired, an attorney should follow R. Regulating Fla.
+Bar 4-1.14.